Dentures in Westminster, MD at Bowersox Family and Cosmetic Dentistry

 Do partial dentures hurt?

 Partial dentures should not cause excessive or unbearable pain.
-Some patients report some discomfort and sensitivity after they are placed, but it should not last long.
-OTC medication can help alleviate pain after dentures are placed.
+Some patients report some discomfort and sensitivity after getting them, but it should not last long.
+OTC medication can help alleviate pain while you adjust to the partial dentures.